-- Prioritise pedestrians, by Mmaintaining, and where possible improveing the existing pedestrian infrastructure in accordance with Policy T2 of the Strategic Policies & Land Allocations DPD, including the Public Rights of Way (PROW) and gGreen & Blue infrastructure network; - II.
+- I. Prioritise pedestrians, by maintaining and improving the existing pedestrian infrastructure in accordance with Policy T2 of the Strategic Policies & Land Allocations DPD, including the Public Rights of Way (PROW) and Green & Blue infrastructure network; - II.
 Ensure that no adverse impacts are created for the pedestrian environment, particularly in relation to pedestrian safety, and provide appropriate pedestrian access for all sections of the community; - III.
 Improves the safety and security of the pedestrian environment through the use of appropriate design and lighting. - IV.
-Ensure that the pedestrian environment is accessible to all including people living with disabilities, those with impaired mobility, and users of adaptive mobility aids.
+Ensure that the pedestrian environment is accessible to all including children and people living with disabilities.